NZhang137/master-thesis/README.md

+# Master Thesis

-Working title: Preference-Aware Coefficient Correction for Rewarded-Soups-Style Model Merging
+**Working title:** Preference-Aware Coefficient Correction for Rewarded-Soups-Style Model Merging

 ## Goal

-The main goal is to study mappings of the form
+The main goal of this thesis is to study mappings of the form

 $$
 \boldsymbol{\lambda} = f(\mathbf{p}, \mathbf{R})
 $$

-where $\mathbf{p}$ is a user preference vector, $\mathbf{R}$ is a relationship matrix derived from task-vector or LoRA-adapter geometry, and $\boldsymbol{\lambda}$ are corrected merge coefficients for Rewarded-Soups-style model merging.
+where $\mathbf{p}$ is a user preference vector over objectives, $\mathbf{R}$ is a relationship matrix derived from task-vector or LoRA-adapter geometry, and $\boldsymbol{\lambda}$ are corrected merge coefficients for Rewarded-Soups-style model merging.

+The thesis investigates whether merge coefficients can be selected more effectively than by the direct baseline

+$$
+\boldsymbol{\lambda} = \mathbf{p}.
+$$

+The focus is not on expanding the global Pareto front, but on improving coefficient selection within a fixed Rewarded-Soups-style interpolation family.

 ## Current Prototype

-- GPT-2 + LoRA in Google Colab
+The current prototype is a small-scale Google Colab setup using:

+- GPT-2 as a lightweight base model
+- LoRA / PEFT for efficient adapter training
-- Anthropic HH-RLHF as first dataset
+- Anthropic HH-RLHF as the first dataset
-- Planned: train separate helpfulness and harmlessness adapters
+- separate helpfulness and harmlessness adapters as the first two-objective setup
-- Planned: merge adapters with different \(\lambda\)-values
+- Rewarded-Soups-style adapter merging with different $\boldsymbol{\lambda}$ values

+## Planned Extensions

+After the initial GPT-2 prototype, the project may move to a more realistic small LLM setup using TinyLlama and multi-objective alignment datasets such as UltraFeedback or HelpSteer.

+These datasets could provide richer objective structures for evaluating geometry-aware coefficient correction beyond the initial helpfulness/harmlessness prototype.

+## Repository Structure

+- `thesis/`: LaTeX thesis draft and definitions
+- `proposal/`: proposal or exposé documents
+- `notebooks/`: Colab notebooks and experiments
+- `src/`: reusable Python code
+- `results/`: experiment outputs, tables, and plots
+- `meetings/`: meeting notes
+- `presentations/`: meeting slides